-- Suspicion of intestinal ischaemia or with a closed loop bowel obstruction
+- Suspicion of intestinal ischaemia or closed loop bowel obstruction

-- A cause that requires surgical correction (e.g. a strangulated hernia or obstructing tumour)
+- A cause that requires surgical correction (such as a strangulated hernia or obstructing tumour)

-- If patients fail to improve with conservative measures (≥48 hours)
+- If patients fail to improve with conservative measures (typically after ≥48 hours)

-- Early recognition of those patients with impending strangulation and ischaemia is essential as early surgery will prevent the need for bowel resection.
+- Early recognition of those patients with impending strangulation and ischaemia is essential, as urgent surgery will be required in such cases

 - The majority of cases of adhesional bowel obstruction can be managed with a “drip and suck” approach